 The Abrams also drinks fuel.
 As in, 20 gallons per mile.
 No, not miles per gallon.
 It consumes about 20 gallons of fuel for every mile it travels.
 Without a steady supply of tanker trucks keeping it topped up, they quickly become very expensive, hard to kill bunkers.
 Jet Engines are fuel hogs, after all.
 There's a reason everybody else uses Diesel Engines: you give up performance but get a massive increase in combat range.
 Still, almost all tanks have maximum speeds around 40-45mph: It's the Abrams which is almost unique in being able to exceed this with the governor disabled.

 The one thing that the Yanks with Tanks are uncontroversially best at is logistics.
 No other country can ship supplies from point A to point B faster or more reliably than the US (in fact, ironically, this emphasis on logistics is actually partly why the Abrams is such a fuel hog.
 All US vehicles are designed to run on JP-8 fuel, which is jet fuel), which means that the Abrams can and do meet most of its fuel requirements.
 After all, there are thousands of Abrams deployed all over the world, and there has only been one instance where an Abrams ran out of fuel in the field.
-Plus, the Abrams is multi-fuel capable, so it's perfectly able to run on everything from gasoline to moonshine (though not as reliably), which means it can make use of captured enemy fuel supplies, extending its fuel efficiency a bit.
+Plus, the Abrams is multi-fuel capable, so it's perfectly able to run on everything from gasoline to moonshine (though not as reliably), which means it can make use of captured enemy fuel supplies.

 The Chobham armor is one of the key components of the M1 Abrams and the Challenger - this ceramic/metal combination is suppose to be the toughest that Dorchester armor centre has ever produced.
 So, naturally, the French rejected it for being too weak and came up with the AMX-56 Leclerc, starting full-scale production in 1993.
 Instead, the French use a steel inner-shell overlaid with ceramics, titanium, and ERA blocks.
 Designed from the beginning with active protection in mind, the Leclerc is one of the fastest tanks in the world, as well as one of the lightest.
 It also incorporates an autoloader which, unlike Russian equivalents, is actually faster at loading shells than an extra crewman.
 Though it has yet to be tested in combat, its predecessor, the 1960-vintage AMX 30 still destroyed more advanced Iraqi tanks during the First Gulf War, and the same people make the AMX-56...